-Through integration with Signicat, electronic signing of documents can be achieved in two ways; Authentication-based signing or Third-party signing.
+Through integration with Signicat, electronic signing of documents can be achieved in two ways; Authentication-based signing or Third-party (or native) signing.
 Authentication-based signing will be the underlying signing alternative for the signing documentation.
+Both authentication-based signing and third-party (native) signing are explained in more detail below.

 In addition to the signing of documents, Signicat also offers Consent Signature, a headless solution for the signing of text elements such as consent messages.
 To learn more about Signicat Consent Signature, visit our Consent Signature documentation.